Are you accepting new patients?

 Do you take my insurance?

-We currently accept all dental PPO insurance plans, and are contracted with DeltaDental Premier Plans.
+We currently accept all (non-restrictive) PPO dental insurance plans.
 We are happy to help submit any insurance claims to help you recover the most from your benefits.
 We understand that maximizing your insurance benefit can be important and if a pre-authorization would be helpful to you, just ask!

 How do I pay for my visit?